Life can be complicated. This is especially true when you're juggling your life with your learning.

 Prior to your first appointment, please familiarize yourself with our confidentiality and informed consent statement.

 If you need an appointment urgently or outside of hours available in the online booking system, email us directly.
+A counsellor will respond when they're available during normal university business hours (8:30am to 4:30pm, Monday to Friday) to make arrangements.

 Get help now